SitecorePowerShell/Console/Documentation/Markdown/appendix/commands/Remove-Rendering.md

 ## Detailed Description

 Removes renderings from an item based on a number of qualifying criteria.
-The search criteria are cumulatice and narrowing the search in an "AND" manner.
+The search criteria are cumulative and narrowing the search in an "AND" manner.

-© 2010-2015 Adam Najmanowicz - Cognifide Limited, Michael West.
+© 2010-2016 Adam Najmanowicz - Cognifide Limited, Michael West.
 All rights reserved.
 Sitecore PowerShell Extensions

 ## Parameters